waynodiablo/Oystercard/sequence/remote/day_one.md

 ### Setting up your laptop

 Have a look at [Prepare to Code](http://www.preparetocode.io/).
-It has a guide for what to software to install to prepare for the Makers course.
+It has a guide for what software to install to prepare for the Makers course.